luxfi/LPs/LPs/lp-2118-chainvm-compatibility.md

 ## Abstract

-LP-118 provides a compatibility layer for legacy Avalanche Subnet-EVM chains migrating to the Lux Network.
+LP-118 provides a compatibility layer for legacy Avalanche chain-EVM chains migrating to the Lux Network.
 It ensures seamless transition while maintaining deterministic behavior and state consistency.

 ## Motivation

-Many existing blockchain applications are built on Avalanche's Subnet-EVM.
+Many existing blockchain applications are built on Avalanche's chain-EVM.
 LP-118 enables these chains to migrate to Lux without requiring application-level changes, preserving:

 1. **Existing State**: All account balances and contract storage
 2. **Transaction Format**: Compatible with existing wallets and tools